pmvieira93/sdk-manager-extension/README.md

 ## Purpose

-I'm passion as Software Developer and I really like to work with Linux/Unix operations systems.
+I'm an enthusiastic Software Developer and I really like to work with Linux/Unix operations systems.
 Since that I discovery the [SDK Package Manager](https://sdkman.io/) I never left that tool to Manager my packages such as `Java`, `Maven`, `Quarkus`, `Spring` and etc.
 As I have been worked in different projects at the same time with different stack technologies, I felt that was missing something to help me to discovery which versions of some packages that I had installed.
 Then, I created that simple script that help me on my daily work and now I start sharing with all of you.